 Miami International University of Art & Design to Host SWIM SHOW at PARAISO Miami Beach

-MIAMI, July 7, 2021 /PRNewswire/ -- Miami International University of Art and Design (MIU) will host its annual SWIM SHOW on Thursday, July 8th at PARAISO Miami Beach.
+MIAMI, July 7, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Miami International University of Art and Design (MIU) will host its annual SWIM SHOW on Thursday, July 8th at PARAISO Miami Beach.
 This year, more than 20 Associate and Bachelor of Fine Arts in Fashion Design students will present their latest collections for the highly anticipated, in-person, Miami Swim Week 2021.

 MIU Fashion Design students return to kick off Swim Week at the PARAISO Tent with the first runway show on the schedule.
 After a year of virtual events and pandemic lockdown, students representing 10 countries make their fashion comeback at this year's show as they present over 30 garments swimwear designs that project the upcoming year's swimwear trends.
 After the runway show, student winners will be announced on stage for category awards such as Editorial, Avant-Garde, Menswear, and Overall Design.